 ALL PLANTS. - The net weight of the plant is approximately 160 pounds or less, and requires a shipping container of approximately 10 cubic feet.
+The portable type plant weighs about 139 pounds.

 Standard models use gasoline fuel.
 Certain special models are equipped for burning gas fuel.